 We’re doing a three-part series on how to make your art show or new launch a success!
-In the first post, we talked about what you need to do before opening night.
-Check it out here, and look for the last article on wrapping up your event to be published next week!
+In the first post, we talked about what you need to do before opening night, you can check it out here.
+For part 3 on doubling your art show launch sales, click here.

 Once your art pieces have been installed, the invites have gone out, and opening night is just a few short hours away, it seems like all the “hard” work should be over, right?